 For those situations where Delta does have award availability at the lowest prices, you may find that you’ll get the most value booking through Virgin Atlantic Flying Club.
-They typically have lower award pricing for travel on Delta, and you can even transfer points from Amex Membership Rewards or Citi ThankYou with a 30% bonus right now.
+They typically have lower award pricing for travel on Delta, and Virgin Atlantic has more transfer partners.
+We sometimes even see transfer bonuses from Amex and Citi to Virgin Atlantic.

 Delta has made good progress with their Delta One Suites.
 At this point all A350-900s, A330-900eos, and 777-200s feature Delta One Suites.

 That means Delta has completed the process of retrofitting existing planes with Delta One Suites, though upcoming A350-900 and A330-900neo deliveries will continue to feature these seats.